 Baigang Monastrery, also known as “Pokhang Monastery“, was found in 1213 AD.
 It is a Gelug pa monastery that located in Baigang Village of Jangto Township

-Sanzhuolin Monastrery, was built in the middle of the 8th century.
+Sanzhuolin Monastrery, was built in the middle of 8th century.
 It is a Gelug pa monastery of Tibetan Buddhism.
 It was the place where is to translate Tripitaka in the first time.
 It was demolished during the Cultural Revolution in 20th century, and being rebuilt on the original site in 1985.
 The whole monastery covers an area of 2,140 square meters.

-Bainang County Geography and climate
+Geography and climate

-It is with dry climate, strong solar radiation and distinct dry, wet, cold and warm seasons.
-The annual average temperature is 5.9℃, with a large daily temperature difference and a small annual difference.
+Annual average temperature is 5.9℃, with a large daily temperature difference and a small annual difference.
 The highest temperature is 26℃, and the lowest temperature is -24.6℃.

-The Nianchu River is 38 kilometers long in its territory.
-From June to September each year is the wet season, from October to May of the following year is the normal water period.
+Nianchu River is 38 kilometers long in its territory.
+Wet season is from June to September each year, from October to May of the following year is normal water period.

 Population and ethnicity

-In 1956, Committe offices were established in Bainang Zong, which was subordinate to the Jiqiao office of Gyangze County.
+In 1956, Committe offices were established in Bainang Zong, which was subordinate to “Jiqiao office” of Gyangze County.

-In 1959, Three Zong of Bainang, Wangdan, and Du Qiong were merged to form Bainang County, which was under the jurisdiction of Gyangtse.
+In 1959, Three Zong of Bainang, Wangdan, and Du Qiong were merged to form Bainang County, which was under jurisdiction of Gyangtse.

-In 2014, Shigatse Prefecture was abolished and the prefecture-level Shigatse City was established, and Bainang County has been under the jurisdiction of Shigatse City since then
+In 2014, Shigatse Prefecture was abolished and the prefecture-level Shigatse City was established, and Bainang County has been under jurisdiction of Shigatse City since then